Feature Selection and Junta Testing are Statistically Equivalent: Introduction

-Our results are the first tight bounds for distribution-free sample-based testing for a natural class of Boolean functions.
-Some similar results are: \cite{RR22} gave tight bounds for distribution-free sample-based testing subsequence-freeness of strings, with one-sided error; \cite{FY20} give almost tight bounds for testing linearity of real-valued functions; and \cite{FH25} gave almost tight bounds for testing support size of Boolean functions (discussed above).
+We have focused on testing properties of boolean functions in our discussion, but there are also some tight or nearly-tight bounds for distribution-free sample-based testers for non-boolean functions: \cite{RR22} gave tight bounds for one-sided error testing of subsequence-freeness of strings; \cite{FY20} give almost tight bounds for testing linearity of real-valued functions.

 There is a large body of work on testing juntas, and we will cite here only the optimal bounds in each model.
 If adaptive queries are allowed, optimal or nearly-optimal bounds of $\Theta(k \log k)$ are known for testers making adaptive queries, in both the uniform and distribution-free case \cite{Bla09,Sag18,Bsho19}.
 If only non-adaptive queries are permitted, nearly optimal bounds of $\widetilde \Theta(k^{3/2})$ are known for the uniform distribution \cite{Bla08,CSTWX18}, while there is a lower bound of $\Omega(2^{k/3})$ for the distribution-free case \cite{LCSSX18} and an upper bound of $O(2^k)$ via self-correctors \cite{HK07,AW12} (see \cite{LCSSX18}).
-Our upper bound improves on the only previous upper bound of $O(\sqrt{2^k} \log\binom{n}{k})$ \cite{BFH21} for either the sample-based distribution-free setting, while our lower bound is the first non-trivial sample-based lower bound that we are aware of (the non-adaptive $\Omega(2^{k/3})$ carries over, but for sample-based algorithms it is not difficult to prove a superior $\Omega(\sqrt{2^k})$ bound).

 For tolerant testing, ignoring dependence on $\epsilon_1, \epsilon_2$, recent work \cite{NP24} gives upper and lower bounds of $2^{\widetilde \Theta(\sqrt k)}$ for non-adaptive testers under the uniform distribution, matching or improving earlier results for both adaptive and non-adaptive testing.